Rishi Sunak will become the next U.K. prime minister

 He says since David Cameron became prime minister, the Conservative Party has placed an emphasis on putting more ethnic minorities in senior positions inside the government.

-"Ethnic diversity has become a new normal at the top table of British politics," acknowledges Katwala.
+"Ethnic diversity has become a new normal at the top table of British politics," Katwala acknowledges.
 "In the last five years, we've seen ethnic minority chancellors of the Exchequer, home secretaries, foreign secretaries at a remarkable pace.
 Everyone's got used to that and everybody thinks you shouldn't make too much of that."

 It is only seven weeks since Sunak lost the top job to Liz Truss in this year's first Tory leadership contest, following Boris Johnson's resignation amid a swirl of scandal in July.

-But after the Truss administration imploded following a failed rollout of unfunded tax and spending plans, Sunk — and the entire U.K. — faces enormous economic challenges.
+But after the Truss administration imploded following a failed rollout of unfunded tax and spending plans, Sunak — and the entire U.K. — faces enormous economic challenges.

 Supporters say men like Sunak will be viewed as role models by the U.K.'s South Asian community, particularly those who are looking to enter politics.